libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 by summing over all rigid particles $i$.
 Neglecting the isotropic part of $\bsigma_h$ since it vanishes in the contraction with $\bE_\infty$, we can approximate $\bsigma_h \approx \bS_h$ and use \cref{eq:effective_viscosity} to compute the effective viscosity of the suspension.

-To use the method described above, we first generate three samples of random periodic sphere packings at volume packing fractions $\phi$ ranging from 0.05 to 0.5 using code from Skoge et al. \cite{Skoge_Donev_Torquato_sphere_packing_2006} in a periodic unit cell.
-The number of rigid spheres in the unit cell vary from 11 to 119.
+To use the method described above, we first generate three samples of random periodic sphere packings at volume packing fractions $\phi$ ranging from 0.05 to 0.5 using code from Skoge \textit{et al.} \cite{Skoge_Donev_Torquato_sphere_packing_2006} in a periodic unit cell.
+The number of rigid spheres in the unit cell varies from 11 to 119.
 From these configurations, the average viscosity and standard error are computed using \libM's triply periodic \PSE solver across the range of packing fractions and for increasing resolution of the multiblob discretization.
 The results for viscosity are shown in \cref{fig:rheology_shear}a), and we note that error bars are smaller than the marker size.
 As the multiblob resolution increases, our simulation agrees closely with the semi-analytical model from Ladd \cite{Ladd_1990}.
 We note that a more accurate solution with fewer multiblobs can be obtained by adding a correction term that accounts for discretization error \cite{Moreno-Chaparro_Usabiaga_slipBCs_2025}.
 A depiction of the blob-wise stress for a sample of the largest simulations that use $2562$ blobs per colloid at a packing fraction of $\phi=0.5$ is shown in \cref{fig:rheology_shear}b) and c).
-The largest simulations use approximately half a million blobs and solve with 73 iterations at a rate of $\sim 9$ iterations per second.
+For timing results for this simulation, see \cref{sec:timings}.